AnalysisImmigrationVotesocialist2024

 Harris and her wing of the ruling class prefer to lend bipartisan legitimacy to their anti-immigrant policies to contrast with Trump’s crudely racist platform, but the end result is the same.

 The cause of the so-called “refugee crisis” is imperialism and capitalism.
-As the U.S. destabilizes much of the world with wars, sanctions, and coups against progressive government, and capitalism-driven climate change intensifies, millions of people will seek to flee the countries in the crosshairs.
+As the U.S. destabilizes much of the world with wars, sanctions, and coups against progressive governments, and capitalism-driven climate change intensifies, millions of people will seek to flee the countries in the crosshairs.
 The most powerful weapon of the U.S. establishment has been divide-and-conquer tactics to scapegoat immigrants and refugees.
 As servants of the capitalist class, both Kamala Harris and Donald Trump are dedicated to this system.

 What is truly needed is a united working-class, anti-imperialist movement that rejects this racist onslaught by both corporate parties.
 This must be united around a bold platform: a recognition that imperialist meddling is the cause of the refugee crisis, border militarization and deportations are an attack on human rights, and the real solution is to reinvest the almost trillion-dollar-per-year war budget into housing, healthcare, education, jobs, and environmental protection for all.